Sh2071/SpeechToText-STT-/README.md

 # SpeechToText-STT-
-This is the first task of IoT path in smart methods training it's about Speech to text converting and how to run esp32
+This is the first task of IoT path in smart methods training it's about converting the Speech to text and how to run esp32 board